 At this point, everything had changed.
-I no longer played the horn, I just played the music.
-I finally understood what it meant to read music.
+I no longer played the horn.
+I just played the music and finally understood what it meant to read music.
 I’d hear the music in my head as I followed the notes on the page.
-Any instrument I held I had the same experience.
-I’d let the music sound in my mind and the body did the rest as if it wasn’t me.
-But it was me, I was aware that I was playing, just focused on the singing.
+Any instrument I held, I had the same experience.
+I’d let the music sound in my mind, and the body did the rest as if it wasn’t me.
+But it was me, and I was aware I was playing, just focused on the singing.

 Like any good scientist from the old movies, I decided to do experiments on myself.
 I played trumpet with my trumpet students and trombone with my trombone students.
 Previously I would play horn with them all.
-This cross-over idea has caught on in the studio and many of the students here play multiple instruments.
+This cross-over idea has caught on in the studio, and many students here play multiple instruments.

 Maybe A Tuba Lesson?

-After a few months of reading and emails with Yoda and weekly lessons with Obi-Wan, I felt strong with the force.
+After months of reading and emails with Yoda and weekly lessons with Obi-Wan, I felt strong with “the force.”
 I was playing each of the instruments with the students now.
-I was practicing the singing method by learning new instruments.
+I practiced the singing method by learning new instruments.
 The music was my guide for activating my physical activity to play whatever I had in my hands.
-My body knew what I was holding and I didn’t have to think about positions or fingerings much on these new instruments.
+My body knew what I was holding, and I didn’t have to think about positions or fingerings much on these new instruments.
 Suddenly in one week, I had two new tuba students.
-I took it as a sign and I bought a tuba.
+I took it as a sign, and I bought a tuba.

-Now I was playing the trumpet, trombone, and tuba with the students and horn as I prepared for my lesson with Thomas.
+Now I played the trumpet, trombone, and tuba with the students, plus my horn as I prepared for my lesson with Thomas.
 I found playing the tuba such a joy.
-I started playing the Vaccai on all my new instruments.
-Singing in Italian as my body figured out how to make good sounds on the different instruments.
-As I started to get good at the tuba I ask Roger Rocco if he would give me a lesson on the tuba.
+I started playing the Vaccai on all my new instruments, singing in Italian as my body figured out how to make good sounds on the different instruments.
+As I started to get good at the tuba, I asked Roger Rocco if he would give me a lesson on the tuba.
 He said he didn’t want to hear me play tuba he wanted to hear me play the horn.

 Finally A Lesson